Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Acknowledgments

 \section{Acknowledgments}

 We thank Shachar Kariv for introducing us to the literature on learning on networks and for fascinating discussions.
-Thanks go to Marcus M\"obius for an interesting discussion and for directing us to the work of DeMarzo et al., after a draft of this paper had been circulated.
+Thanks go to Marcus M\"obius for an interesting discussion and for directing us to the work of DeMarzo et al., after a draft of this note had been circulated.
 We also thank Grant Schoenebeck, Rafael M.\ Frongillo and Adam Kalai for interesting discussions regarding follow-up work.
+We thank Ashwin Ganesan for a lesson on distance-transitive graphs.
 Finally, we are indebted to Yaron Singer for much support and helpful suggestions on writing the results.